 At the end of the joint studies conducted in 2014 by ONGC, KNOC and Equator, it was concluded that the unrisked oil and gas resources remain similar to those expressed in the above tables.
 However, from a deeper understanding of the nature of the geology and a knowledge of the poor exploration success achieved in the Nigerian deep water since 2009, it was concluded that the Probabilities of Geological Success are about half those indicated in the above tables.
 This makes exploration of the blocks under the 2005 fiscal terms marginal.
-The parties will therefore be seeking some relief from the existing terms in order to regain some economic attractiveness for the blocks.
+The Company is therefore seeking improved terms in order to regain some economic attractiveness for the blocks.